 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Mdpi reported no specific carbon emissions data, with no disclosed Scope 1, 2, or 3 emissions.
+As of the latest available data, Mdpi has not reported any specific carbon emissions figures.
 However, the organisation has set ambitious climate commitments aimed at reducing its carbon footprint.
-Mdpi aims to achieve a 25% reduction in Scope 1 emissions and a 20% reduction in Scope 2 emissions by 2030, with these targets starting from 2021.
-Furthermore, the organisation has committed to reaching net zero emissions by 2050 for both Scope 1 and Scope 2 emissions.
-These commitments reflect Mdpi's proactive approach to addressing climate change, aligning with industry standards for sustainability.
-The absence of specific emissions data suggests that the organisation is in the early stages of its carbon management strategy, focusing on establishing reduction targets and long-term goals.
+Mdpi aims to achieve a 25% reduction in Scope 1 emissions by 2030, with a baseline year of 2021.
+Additionally, the organisation targets a 20% reduction in Scope 2 emissions by the same year.
+Both initiatives reflect a commitment to sustainability and responsible environmental stewardship.
+Looking towards the long term, Mdpi has set a goal to achieve net zero emissions by 2050 for both Scope 1 and Scope 2 emissions.
+These targets demonstrate a proactive approach to addressing climate change and align with industry standards for corporate climate action.
+Overall, while specific emissions data is currently unavailable, Mdpi's reduction initiatives and net zero goals indicate a strong commitment to mitigating its environmental impact.